 SVP Machines, 2016-2019; Glaston Corporation, CFO, 2012-2016; Glaston America Inc., 2010-2012, Vice President, Sales and Services; Glaston Corporation, Group Treasurer, 2007-2010; Tamglass Finton Oy, 2005-2007, Managing Director; Tamglass Lasinlajostus Oy, 2002-2005, Business Controller; Finnforest Oyj, 1998-2002, Financial Management Positions.

+SVP Glaston Insulatin Glass Technologies as of 1 January 2020.
 Member of the Executive Management Group as of 27 May 2019.
-Responsible of Bystronic glass.
 Born in 1960.
 M.Sc. in Business Administration.
 Joined Bystronic glass in 2014.

 Primary working experience

 Senior Vice President Global Sales&Services and other Leading Management Positions at Heidelberger Druckmaschinen AG (Germany’s leading printing machinery supplier) 1998–2014